ywwg/art-guidelines/art-core-guidelines.md

 This will be the website.
 Not sure what else to add.

+### Art Grant Application

+Below are general thoughts on each of the questions.

+- Project Overview

+NSL: I think this should be separated into two section -- an 'experience' section, meant to explain to the committee how the artist envisions particpants experiencing their work; and a 'schematic' type section, where the applicant descirbes how they'll actually build it.

+- Interactivity

+NSL: I'd rather wrap this into the 'experience' section; I feel that requiring (rather than having preference for) interactivity gives a lot of janky interactions.
+Honestly, I'd rather fund a really awesome non-interactive project than a janky interactive project that's only interactive so they can get money.

+- Placement Requirements

+NSL: Fine as-is.

+- Risk Analysis

+NSL: Fine as-is.

+- Rain Plan

+NSL: Should be wrapped up with installation plan.

+- Project Schedule

+NSL:

+- Installation Plan

+NSL: Needs a bit over an overhaul.
+Concerns include: How does the project package up to be transportable?
+How do you intend to get it on-site?
+How many people do you need to carry it up the hill?
+How do you plan to make sure it survives the weather?

+- Supporting documents

+NSL: Fine as-is.

+- Cost and Budget

+NSL: Perhaps we should make it more clear that we expect Fireflies to pay for some amount of their project; art grants are meant to help projects go further, not to entirely fund them.

+- ~~Partial Funding~~

+NSL: I think we're removing this?

+- Leave No Trace Plan

+NSL: fine as-is.

+- Documentation

+NSL: Should we remove this?
+This isn't really a question as much as a reminder... everyone just answers "I'll take photos/video".

 ## Grants

 Applicants may apply for multiple grants in the same year; however, each project is only eligible for a single grant.
 In addition, all grants are all-or-nothing 	- there is no partial funding model.